omnivore-app/docs.omnivore/docs/integrations/api.md

 [[toc]]

-Omnivore exposes a graphql API that can be authenticated with an API token.
+Omnivore exposes a graphql API that can be authenticated with an API token, this is usually used when connecting to Omnivore from your desktop, mobile app, or local computer.

+Omnivore's frontend also exposes a frontend endpoint at https://omnivore.app/api/save for saving to your library in the browser.
+This endpoint will use your browser cookie to authenticate.
+This is normally used for integrating with other readers, like [Inoreader](https://www.inoreader.com/).

 ## Getting an API token